 Petunia has blossomed in her foster home and is now a healthy and frisky pup.
 It took some time, but she has discovered toys and now loves to play with the other dogs in the home and at the rescue.
 Petunia is very sweet and has really developed trust and confidence, but she is still frightened in new situations and needs a little time with new adults to be comfortable.
 She takes her lead from other dogs, and follows them, so she settles faster with nice, balanced dogs or puppies around.

 Petunia is a small dog.
-She is about 8 months old and weighs just under 20 lbs.
+She is about 9 months old and weighs just over 20 lbs.
 We don’t think she will grow much more.
 She has been spayed and is up to date on her shots.
 She is doing well with her training and knows all her basic behaviors.
 She walks well on leash and loves her crate.
 She is also doing very well in her house training.
 Petunia lives with a cat in her foster home, and does not bother it.
-She loves to snuggle and cuddle with people, and she seems to like kids very much.
+She loves to snuggle and cuddle with people, and she seems to like older kids very much.
+Toddlers scare her with their quick movements and loud noises.
 We think a quieter home might be best suited for Petunia.